anoopsarkar/nlp-class/hw1.md

 * iPython notebook write-up
    * Make sure that iterative search algorithm is implemented as described in the Baseline section above
 * Check if each group member has a `answer/README.username`.
+* Make sure that your have updated your GitLab repository with your submission source code.

 Your F-score should be equal to or greater than the score listed for the corresponding marks.